NikhilKumarMutyala/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 * A problem that you want to address/ Objectives
 * The business goals
 * Constraints
- Finally, we prepare a preliminary strategy for achieving these objectives.
+ Finally, we prepare a preliminary strategy for achieving these objectives.<br>

  For our project, We are trying to accomplish
- * How does weather affect the surge?
+ * How does weather effect the surge?
+ * Does solely depend on weather only?
+ * How does time effect the price of cabs?
+ * How does price change according to cab type?
  *

  ### Data Understanding